 Lawn care is no joke.
-You have to ensure you’re watering often (but not too often!), mowing correctly, applying your liquid lawn aerator on time, etc. You know that fertilizing lawns is one of the most important things to be doing, but nobody ever taught you when is the right time to do it!
+You have to ensure you’re watering sufficiently, mowing frequently, applying your liquid lawn fertilizer on time, etc. You know that fertilizing lawns is one of the most important things to be doing, but nobody ever taught you the right time to do it!
 Fear not – we’re here with the lawn solutions you’re looking for.

-Before you jump into fertilizing lawns (whether your own, for your grandmother, or for a business) and applying liquid lawn aerators, the most important thing to note is what type of grass you're dealing with: warm-season or cool-season grass.
+Before you jump into fertilizing lawns (whether your own, for your grandmother, or a business), the most important thing to note is what type of grass you're dealing with: warm-season or cool-season grass.

 If you’re not sure, once again, we have a lawn solution for you.
 Here's a map that can help guide you in the right direction.